slymit/docker-playwright-vnc/README.md

 These images are built from the ground up on a slim Debian base (node:22-bookworm-slim) to be as optimized as possible while still providing a full graphical environment.

+This project is a fork of the [RedHatQE/playwright-images](https://github.com/RedHatQE/playwright-images) repository with several key improvements:

+- Replaced Xvnc with x11vnc;
+- Added native noVNC support;
+- Integrated [Patchright](https://github.com/Kaliiiiiiiiii-Vinyzu/patchright) for Chromium-based browsers.

 ## Key Features
 - VNC Server Built-in: Connect with any VNC client to view and interact with the browser.
 - Headed Mode by Default: Designed specifically for running browsers with their UI visible.